-The VAUDE Greenpeace Detox commitment is another piece in the puzzle within VAUDE’s commitment to sustainability.
+The VAUDE Greenpeace Detox Commitment is another piece in the puzzle within VAUDE’s commitment to sustainability.

-This commitment consists of three main challenges:
+This commitment incorporates three major challenges:

 Still, we are convinced that it is the right thing to do.

-VAUDE has been a reliable partner with great products and great spirit.
+Driving the business towards more sustainability is a win-win situation for each one of us, our children, and the entire planet.VAUDE is a reliable partner with outstanding products and an inspiring spirit.
 This is one of our core values as a company and brand.